Self-consciousness: Psychology

 Unlike self-awareness, which in a philosophical context is being conscious of oneself as an individual, self-consciousness – being excessively conscious of one's appearance or manner – can be a problem at times.
 Self-consciousness is often associated with shyness and embarrassment, in which case a lack of pride and low self-esteem can result.
 In a positive context, self-consciousness may affect the development of identity, for it is during periods of high self-consciousness that people come the closest to knowing themselves objectively.
 Self-consciousness affects people in varying degrees, as some people are constantly self-monitoring or self-involved, while others are completely oblivious about themselves.

 Psychologists frequently distinguish between two kinds of self-consciousness, private and public.
 Private self-consciousness is a tendency to introspect and examine one's inner self and feelings.
 Public self-consciousness is an awareness of the self as it is viewed by others.
 This kind of self-consciousness can result in self-monitoring and social anxiety.
 Both private and public self-consciousness are viewed as personality traits that are relatively stable over time, but they are not correlated.
-Just because an individual is high on one dimension does not mean that he or she is high on the other.
+Just because an individual is high on one dimension does not mean that they are high on the other.

 Different levels of self-consciousness affect behavior, as it is common for people to act differently when they "lose themselves in a crowd".
 Being in a crowd, being in a dark room, or wearing a disguise creates anonymity and temporarily decreases self-consciousness (see deindividuation).
 This can lead to uninhibited, sometimes destructive behavior.